actris-cloudnet/dataportal/docs/index.md

 ### Using the API to download all data objects matching a criteria

-Download all data since 24.
-April 2020, saving them to the current working directory:
+Download all data since 1.
+October 2020, saving them to the current working directory:

-`curl "https://cloudnet.fmi.fi/api/files?dateFrom=2020-04-24" | jq '.[]["url"]' | xargs -n1 curl -O`
+`curl "https://cloudnet.fmi.fi/api/files?dateFrom=2020-10-01" | jq '.[]["url"]' | xargs -n1 curl -O`

 That is, get the filtered list of file metadata, pick the `url` properties from each of the `File` objects and pass them on to `curl` again to download.